api3dao/vitepress-docs/docs/explore/dapis/OEV.md

 accurate data and value capture from the auction can be used to increase profitability and sustainability of liquidity provision, allowing for a more optimal market making protocol for apps that use oracles.
-Better market making from a dapps LPs creates a flywheel effect of drawing more liquidity to the application while being able to lower fees and list more assets, which then attracts more users and volume.
+Better market making from a dApps LPs creates a flywheel effect of drawing more liquidity to the application while being able to lower fees and list more assets, which then attracts more users and volume.